-If you have TB disease of the lungs, it can be spread to others.
-For this reason, you are treated at first in an airborne infection isolation room in the hospital.
-The aim of isolation is to prevent the spread of the disease to other patients and staff in the hospital.
+If you have TB disease of the lungs, it can spread to others.
+For this reason, you will be initially treated in a special isolation room in the hospital.
+The ventilation system of the room is separate from the rest of the ward.
+Negative pressure is created in the room.
+This prevents spread of the disease to other patients and staff in the hospital.

-During isolation you are in a single room.
+During the isolation period you will be in a single room.
 You may not leave the room without permission.
-There is a toilet and shower, a telephone and a TV in the room.
-Food and medicines are brought to the room.
-You can also bring some personal items like books and magazines to the room.
+The room has a toilet and shower, telephone and TV.
+Food and medications are brought to the room.
+You can also bring some personal items like magazines and books or a laptop to your room.

-Personnel who are treating you are using respirators.
-Healthy adults may visit you, but they have to follow the instructions given by health care personnel and use similar respirators.
-It is recommended to keep the visits short at the beginning of the treatment.
-If possible, you can be in contact with your relatives and friends through telephone and Internet.
+Personnel caring for you will wear respirators.
+Healthy adults may visit you, but they have to follow the instructions given by health care personnel and wear a respirator.
+Only short visits are recommended at the beginning of treatment.
+If possible, you can communicate with family and friends via telephone or internet.

-Children under 5-years of age and adults whose immunity is weakened may not visit you during isolation.
-If you have drug resistant TB, visits by persons under 16-years of age are prohibited.
+Children under the age of 5 and adults with a weakened immune system may not visit you during isolation.
+If you have drug resistant TB, visitors under the age of 16 are not allowed.

-When you cough you can put TB bacteria into the air.
-When you are coughing, please cover your mouth and nose tightly with a disposable tissue.
-Put it in a waste basket after use.
-If you need to leave the room during isolation, use a face-mask and cough tightly into your upper arm/sleeve.
-In this way you can prevent the spread of bacteria.
+Coughing can release TB bacteria into the air.
+When you cough, cover your mouth and nose tightly with a disposable tissue.
+Put the tissue in the trash after use.
+If you need to leave the room during isolation, wear a face mask and cough tightly into your upper arm.
+This will help prevent the spread of bacteria.